robertdavidgraham/masscan/README.md

 manually copy it to something like `/usr/local/bin` if you want to install it elsewhere on the system.

+The source consists of a lot of small files, so building goes a lot faster by using the multi-threaded build:

+	$ make -j

 While Linux is the primary target platform, the code runs well on many other systems.
 Here's some additional build info:
 * Windows w/ Visual Studio: use the VS10 project